 Counseling Graduate Assistants

 The Learning Assistance Center’s three counseling graduate assistants play a significant role in providing academic support services to WFU students.
 Each graduate assistant meets individually with WFU students to help them refine and develop effective study strategies and skills that contribute to academic success at WFU.
 Currently, all of the graduate assistants in the LAC are pursuing their MA in Counseling at WFU.

 Graduate Student Workers

 The two graduate student workers in LAC contribute to the overall operation of the Learning Assistance Center.
 They are responsible for assisting the LAC staff in managing requests for peer tutors and other academic support services.
 In addition, the graduate student workers assist in coordinating staff schedules and assistive technology requests, which includes providing texts in alternative format.
-Currently, Lindsey Altvater is a 1st year graduate student pursuing an MDiv in the WFU School of Divinity, and Jessica is a second year student in the MA program in Psychology.
+Both of our graduate student workers are pursuing an MDiv in the WFU School of Divinity.
+Lindsey Altvater is a 2nd year graduate student, and Corinne Causby is a 1styear graduate student.